-1. Open the front panel of the indoor unit.
-Using a screwdriver, remove the cover of the electric control box on your indoor unit.
+- 1. Open the front panel of the indoor unit.
+Using a screwdriver, remove the cover of the electric control box on your indoor unit. - Thread the power cable and the signal cable through the wire outlet.

 Step 3: Connect the wires to the terminals.